-Undergraduate Program Chairman: Omar McRoberts, SS 427, 834-8970, omcrober@uchicago.edu

-Departmental Contact: Pat Princell, SS 307, 702-8677
+Undergraduate Program Chairman: Ryon Lancaster, SS 317, 702.6515, rlancast@uchicago.edu Departmental Contact: Pat Princell, SS 307, 702.8677 Web: www.sociology.uchicago.edu

-Web: www.sociology.uchicago.edu

 Program of Study

 The discipline of sociology encompasses a diversity of substantive interests, theoretical orientations, and methodological approaches.
 The phenomena studied by sociologists range from face-to-face interaction in small groups to the structure of the modern world system.
 They include the historical emergence, stabilization and disintegration of institutions, practices and symbolic forms, stratification and mobility, demographic change, processes of gendering, urban/rural/suburban communities, race and ethnic relations, mass media, and the social dimensions of such areas as education, family life, law, the military, political behavior, science, and religion.
 The methodologies of the field range from experimentation, survey research, and ethnography to archival research and mathematical model building.